MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/driver-verifier.md

 </colgroup>
 <tbody>
 <tr class="odd">
 <td align="left"><p>You don't need to.
-Driver Verifier (Verifier.exe) is included in every version of Windows, starting with Windows 2000 (in the %windir%\system32 directory).
-There isn't a separate Driver Verifier download package.</p>
+Driver Verifier (Verifier.exe) is included in every version of Windows after Windows 2000 (in the %windir%\system32 directory), except for Windows 10 S. There isn't a separate Driver Verifier download package.</p>
 <ul>
 <li>Open a <strong>Command Prompt</strong> window (<strong>Run as administrator</strong>).</li>
 <li>Type <strong>verifier</strong> to open the Driver Verifier Manager, or type <strong>verifier /?</strong> to view command line options.
 See [<strong>Driver Verifier Command Syntax</strong>](verifier-command-line.md) for more information.</li>